AbnerLin/ThirtySix/README.md

 * All of information about customer, meals will display on seat map in real-time dynamically.

 ## Explanation
 This project is just the prototype, I only implement the main flow about seat map arrange, meals serving status, and customer check in/out features.
-The CMS about update menu and image are not implement yet, UI too.
+The CMS about update menu and image are not implement yet.